KillahPotatoes/KP-Ranks/README.md

 * Automatically assigns the appropriate insignia depending on the uniform. (e.g. German uniform will get the German insignia)
 * Automatically detects ACE and moves the action to the ACE self-interactions.
 * Optional automatic mode which ensures that the player has always the insignia on his uniform. (deactivates manual action)
-* Optional leveling system which handles promotion and degradation of players automatically depending on their score.
+* Optional leveling system which handles promotion and degradation of players automatically depending on their score and playtime.

 ## Languages
 Currently the mod is localized for: